arun96/sketching/README.md

 # Data and Code Availability

-Genomes:
+The microbial datasets used can be found at the following links:

 - ZYMO: https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards

 - MBARC-26: https://www.nature.com/articles/sdata201681

 - CGR: https://www.nature.com/articles/s41587-018-0008-8

-Reads:
+The PacBio reads used in our final results section can be found here:

 - PacBio HiFi Microbiome reads: https://www.pacb.com/blog/data-release-human-microbiome-samples-demonstrate-advances-in-hifi-enabled-metagenomic-sequencing/

-- All simulated reads are generated as above.
+All simulated reads are generated as described above, using the datasets mentioned.

 Code: